pixray/pixray_notebooks/README.md

-# This is where the pixraw demo notebooks go
+# This is where the pixray demo notebooks go

 | Demo  | Colab Link |
 | ------------- | ------------- |